publisha/student_site/pages/howtobuildyoursite.md

 ## Software tools needed

-You only need an application called _Atom_ and to help you get the correct settings I am providing you with a distribution package as a `zip` file.
-This will create an `Applications` folder which you need to place inside your `Home` folder.
+You only need an application called _Atom_ and to help you get the correct settings I am [providing you with a distribution][61862e36] package as a `zip` file.
+This will create an `atom` folder which you need to place inside your `Home` folder.
 From the Finder use `Go` to find your Home folder.

+  [61862e36]: http://www.publisha.org/resources/atom.zip "Get this zip file and unpack"

+> **Note:** If you use Safari as your browser then the zip file will unpack into your downloads folder.
+Be sure to take the whole folder called _atom_ into your `Home` folder and run Atom from within the atom folder.

 <!-- * Get Atom (atom.io)
 	* Once this has downloaded copy the application into  your own `Applications` folder